jianliaoim/react-lite-dropdown/README.md

 * `show` `(bool.isRequired)`

-Defines whether `DropdownMenu` is shown or not
+Defines whether `DropdownMenu` is shown or not.

 * `onToggle` `(func.isRequired)`

-Things happened when toggle dropdown
+Things happened when toggle dropdown.

 * `this.props.children`